-About the B.S. in Ecology: Pre-Health Emphasis
+About the B.S. in Ecology: Pre-Health Pathway

 Modern medicine increasingly views patients as part of an ecosystem.
 This ecosystem might be viewed at the level of a single individual- a patient with numerous micro-organisms on his skin, in his gut or other organ system.
 Or the ecosystem might comprise the patient and the environment in which the person lives, including disease vectors (such as mosquitoes) or the presence of chemical contaminants.
 The Pre-Health emphasis of a B.S. in Ecology degree gives students that are seeking to enter the medical, dental or veterinary professions an enriched and broad perspective on health issues.